-A fee of \$2.00 is charged for each brochure on the Evening School.
+A fee of \$2.00 is charged for each

 locker.
 Lockers must be vacated, by students not returning, by the last day of the current term.
 After that date contents will be disposed of to make room for new students.